-In the usual case, a reasonable inference of age discrimination arises when the employee shows: (1) at the time of the adverse action he or she was 40 years of age or older, (2) an adverse employment action was taken against the employee, (3) at the time of the adverse action the employee was satisfactorily performing his or her job and (4) the employee was replaced in his position by a significantly younger person (except where a reduction in force is involved).
-It is not necessary to show that the elderly employee was replaced by a younger worker.
-It is enough that significantly younger individuals were retained in similar jobs, or were reassigned to positions for which the elderly employee was also qualified, or otherwise treated more favorably.
+Workplace Justice Advocates handled numerous cases of age discrimination, such as a high recovery for an experienced nurse who did not get an LVN position, which was given to a younger, less experienced nurse.
+While her employer never said anything negative about our client’s age, we were able to prove that employer’s actions demonstrated a discriminatory motive.
+Keep in mind, though, it is not necessary to show that the older employee was replaced by a younger worker.
+It is enough that significantly younger individuals were retained in similar jobs, or were reassigned to positions for which the older employee was also qualified, or otherwise treated more favorably.
 Even if the economic climate justifies a reduction in force, downsizing alone is not necessarily a sufficient excuse for dismissal of age-protected workers.

 If you have been terminated based on your age, contact an age discrimination attorney at Workplace Justice Advocates to discuss your legal options.